radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 Installer files for each platform are described below.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - The full installers described below install the RadiantOne Federated Identity engine, Control Panels, LDAP Browser client application, a sample Apache Derby database, global synchronization, local RadiantOne Universal Directory (HDAP) storage, and ZooKeeper.
+>The full installers described below install the RadiantOne Federated Identity engine, Control Panels, LDAP Browser client application, a sample Apache Derby database, global synchronization, local RadiantOne Universal Directory (HDAP) storage, and ZooKeeper.
 If you are deploying in production, it is recommended to use an external ZooKeeper ensemble.
 Configure the ensemble prior to installing RadiantOne.
-For steps, see the RadiantOne External ZooKeeper Install Guide.**
+For steps, see the RadiantOne External ZooKeeper Install Guide.

 ## GUI-based Installation